Skip to Content

 • Hassle-free application process

 To qualify for a hard money loan, you often need to be able to put some of your own money down, too.
-Every lender is different, but they normally require a cash amount based on the Loan-to-Value (LTV) ratio or After-Repair-Ration of the property you’re looking to finance.
+Every lender is different, but they normally require a cash amount based on the Loan-to-Value (LTV) ratio or after-repair rate of the property you’re looking to finance.

-A lender may only give you a max of 80 percent of the LTV ratio, which means you’ll need to come up with the remaining 20 percent on your own.
+A lender may only give you a maximum of 80 percent of the LTV ratio, which means you’ll need to come up with the remaining 20 percent on your own.

 The loan is then paid off at the end of the term with a balloon payment.
 This covers the entire principle of the loan and any interest that remains, along with any fees that originated with the loan.
 That’s pretty much it!